-Prerequisite(s): MOS 1022F/G and enrolment in 4th year of the Commercial Aviation Management module of BMOS or Geography and Commercial Aviation Management module.
+Prerequisite(s): Enrollment in 3rd or 4th year of the Commercial Aviation Management module of BMOS or Geography and Commercial Aviation Management module.

 2.2 Senate Regulations

 Senate Regulations state, "unless you have either the requisites for this course or written special permission from your Dean to enroll in it, you will be removed from this course and it will be deleted from your record.
 This decision may not be appealed.
 You will receive no adjustment to your fees in the event that you are dropped from a course for failing to have the necessary prerequisites."